zouharvi/uds-snlp-tutorial/machine-translation/main.md

 ```
 2. Feed the whole sentence sequentially into an RNN (vanilla, LSTM, GRU)
 3. Get a hidden state representing the whole sentence
+4. The output of this last step is the first translate word (distribution) \newline
+    We know the correct word, start accumulating gradient
+5. Push the output word into the hidden state, get next word
+6. Repeat 4.+5. util `<EOS>` on the training sentence

+# NMT - Translation

+- Traditional NMT pipeline too big + lots of preprocessing
+- End-to-end training

+1. Embedd words in one-hot embedding
+2. Feed the whole sentence sequentially into an RNN (vanilla, LSTM, GRU)
+3. Get a hidden state representing the whole sentence
 4. The output of this last step is the first translate word (distribution)
 5. Push this word into the hidden state, get next word
 6. Repeat 4.+5. util `<EOS>`

-In 4. apply beam search or (we have the probabilities) or just take the max.
+In 4. apply beam search or (since we have the probabilities) just take the max.

 # NMT - Issues